AgoraIO/agora-rtt-server/README.md

 ﻿
 # Setting up a Real-Time Transcription business server

-Real-Time Transcription takes the audio content of a host's media stream and transcribes it into written words in real time.
+Real-Time Transcription (RTT) takes the audio content of a host's media stream and transcribes it into written words in real time.
 This Java project demonstrates you to set up a business server that your client uses to start and stop Real-Time Transcription tasks.

 ## Understand the tech